 General Dynamics Information Technology (www.gdit.com)

-8-10 years of directly related experience in the development and delivery of technical training programs and unit readiness analysis.
+GDIT Requires: 8-10 years of directly related experience in the development and delivery of technical training programs.

-Bachelor’s degree in relevant discipline or equivalent combination of education, relevant training experience in training or work/military experience.
+Bachelor’s degree in related discipline and/or equivalent combination of education, relevant training experience in training or work/military experience.